Nivethagithub/Kubernetes_reference_bharath/Kubernetes Interview Questions & Answers/README.md

-**Here are 50 Kubernetes Interview Questions from basic to advanced along with their answers for DevOps Interviews**
+**Here are 50 Kubernetes Interview Questions from basic to advanced along with their answers for DevOps Interviews:**

 1. What is Kubernetes?